If you need to de-clutter your bedroom, take each item into your hands and ask if it brings you joy.

 2.)
 Only Keep Clothes That Elicit Joy

 There’s a good chance your closet and drawers are overflowing with clothes.
-To dutifully declutter, begin by placing every item on your bed (perks of a California King) so you can see exactly how much apparel you’ve accumulated.
+To dutifully declutter, begin by placing every item on your bed (perks of a California King size mattress) so you can see exactly how much apparel you’ve accumulated.
 Pick up each item and decide what you will keep and what you will toss (or donate) by seeing which sparks joy.
 In the show, Kondo says an item that provides happiness will actually promote a bodily reaction; you might hug the item, or smile when it’s in your hands.
 For items you don’t wear or simply do not spark happiness, thank them before tossing.

 3.)
 Use the “Bag-in-Bag” Method